underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 [SAS](http://www.sas.com/) is another statistical software program that requires a paid license.
 I don't have much experience with it, but I think businesses and government agencies use it quite a lot.

-One major thing I noticed about coding is SAS is that capitalization doesn't matter (is there a set convention for when to capitalize?).
+One major thing I noticed about coding in SAS is that capitalization doesn't matter (is there a set convention for when to capitalize?).
 Also, SAS uses semicolon delimiters by default, and I had to specify ```RUN;``` in order to get the output.

 ```
 * read data;